 A year after the Hadžihasanović jurisdictional motion, the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia invoked the words of the International Military Tribunal to the effect that nullum crimen was ‘first and foremost a “principle of justice”’.
 Also citing the spousal rape cases of the European Court, the Appeals Chamber said:

-This fundamental principle [nullum crimen] “does not prevent a court from interpreting and clarifying the elements of a particular crime”.
+This fundamental principle [nullum crimen] ‘does not prevent a court from interpreting and clarifying the elements of a particular crime’.
 Nor does it preclude the progressive development of the law by the court.
 But it does prevent a court from creating new law or from interpreting existing law beyond the reasonable limits of acceptable clarification.
 This Tribunal must therefore be satisfied that the crime or the form of liability with which an accused is charged was sufficiently foreseeable and that the law providing for such liability must be sufficiently accessible at the relevant time, taking into account the specificity of international law when making that assessment.

 The Appeals Chamber referred again to the European Court’s position that the concepts of ‘foreseeability’ and ‘accessibility’ of a norm will greatly depend on ‘the content of the instrument in issue, the field it is designed to cover and the number and status of those to whom it is addressed’.
 On the specificity of international criminal law, the Appeals Chamber returned to Nuremberg, and the the Alstötter case, explaining the difficulties of applying the ex post facto rule to such prosecutions.